microsoftgraph/msgraph-sdk-powershell/src/Groups/v1.0/docs/Remove-MgGroupConversation.md

 # Remove-MgGroupConversation

 ## SYNOPSIS
+Delete conversation.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

 ## SYNTAX